arnodel/golua/README.md

 ### Test Suite

-There is a framework for running lua tests in the package `luatests`.
+There is a framework for running lua tests in the package `luatesting`.
+In the various Go packages, if there is a  `lua` directory, each `.lua` file is a test.
-In the directory `luatests/lua`, each `.lua` file is a test.
 Expected output is specified in the file as comments of a special form, starting with `-->`:

 ```lua
 print(1 + 2)